The Best Places to Study at USF

 There are tons of on-campus spots that are great for studying.
 The most obvious is the main Library (although there are 3 on-campus) with its 6 floors and a basement.
 It is a popular choice and can get very crowded.
 The higher the floor, the better the chance for a spot, and it is quieter the higher you go.
 You can reserve study rooms here and the first floor is open 24 hours.

 If your daughter is in a sorority, they will probably use their chapter house a lot.
 Many require study hours, and they are monitored there.

-The BSN – Muma College of Business Building is mostly underground, as it was originally built as a bunker.
+- BSN – Muma College of Business Building is mostly underground, as it was originally built to be a bunker.
 It is the chilliest place on campus and the first floor has tables, benches, and a deli.

 - Education Building is popular.
 It has many tables and a quiet atmosphere on the 2nd and 3rd floors.
 It also has the iTeach lounge which is a great place to study.

 - Environmental Sciences Building has first-floor study rooms with vending machines.

 - ISA – Interdisciplinary Sciences Building is a 6-story science building with lots of quiet study nooks.
 It’s a best-kept secret for studying.

 - Champion’s Choice Patio, next to the Rec Center has outdoor tables with built-in outlets.
 The cafeteria has great healthy choices as well.